DecisionToolkit/dsntk-metrics/README.md

 *"It is wrong to suppose that if you can’t measure it, you can’t manage it – a costly myth."*

-Although it could be possible to manage a project like [**Decision Toolkit**](https://github.com/dsntk/dsntk-rs) without any measurements, it is essential to track such key indicators like compatibility testing, code coverage, and model execution time, to maintain a high level of quality that meets user expectations.
+It could be possible to manage a project like [**Decision Toolkit**](https://github.com/dsntk/dsntk-rs) without any measurements, but it is essential to track such key indicators like the number of passing compatibility tests, percentage of code coverage, and the model execution time, to maintain a high level of quality that meets user expectations.

 The first goal is reaching the full [DMN](https://www.omg.org/spec/DMN)™ standard conformance at level 3.
 Successfully passing compatibility tests provides a high level of confidence that the project is on track to achieve this goal.